(toc)

 Python has three numeric data types:

-): Numbers with decimal points. - Complex (
+• Floating-Point (float): Numbers with decimal points.

-): Numbers with a real and an imaginary part (less commonly used in basic programming).
+• Complex (complex): Numbers with a real and an imaginary part (less commonly used in basic programming).

 Examples:

-2. String Type (str
+2. String Type (str)

 A string is a sequence of characters enclosed in quotes.
-You can use either single ('
+You can use either single (') or double (") quotes to define strings.
+Strings are used to represent textual data.

 Examples: